async/await in JavaScript

 async/await is a modern way in JavaScript to write asynchronous code (like fetching data) that looks and reads like synchronous code, making it easier to understand.

-• await can only be used inside an async function.
-It pauses execution until the Promise settles (fulfilled or rejected).
+asyncalways return a Promise. awaitcan only be used inside anasyncfunction.
+It pauses execution until the Promise settles (fulfilled or rejected).- On resolve,

 // Using Promise .then